 Stewart has worked on communications strategy for Concerned Women for America, Republican National Senatorial Committee, Republican National Congressional Committee and Rick Scott for Florida Governor.
 Stewart also served as Deputy Secretary of State for the State of Arkansas.

 In her previous news life, Stewart worked as an Anchor/Reporter in Little Rock, Arkansas and Savannah, Georgia, and an associate producer in Atlanta, Georgia.
 Stewart also hosted a political talk radio show, “The Alice Stewart Show,” which featured national and local political leaders.
 The goal of the show was to engage in a civil discussion on political issues and agree to disagree in a respectful manner.

-Stewart’s study group topic is entitled: From the Reagan Rule to Trump Tweets: Was 2016 Incivility an Aberration or Precedent-setting?
-This will include a look back at the election process, press and data, with a glimpse to the future of Populism, Socialism, and Trumpism.
+Stewart’s Fall 2019 study group topic was entitled: From the Reagan Rule to Trump Tweets: Was 2016 Incivility an Aberration or Precedent-setting?
+It included a look back at the election process, press and data, with a glimpse to the future of Populism, Socialism, and Trumpism.